Effective Date: September 23, 2015

 (iii) hosted payload arrangements on a spacecraft not owned by the U.S.

-(4) Utilize space transportation services for NASA and NASA-sponsored payloads in concert with the risk posture of each payload (reference NPD 8610.7 "Launch Services Risk Mitigation Policy for NASA-Owned and/or NASA-Sponsored Payloads/Missions").
+b.
+It is NASA's policy to utilize space transportation services for NASA and NASA-sponsored payloads in concert with the risk posture of each payload (reference NPD 8610.7.

-(5) Enable co-manifesting/dual manifesting of two or more NASA or NASA- sponsored payloads with concurrence of the primary payload(s)'s sponsoring organization and approval by the Flight Planning Board (FPB), taking into consideration the payloads' risk classification and a strategic best-value assessment of all manifest options.
-Co- manifesting/dual manifesting of NASA or NASA-sponsored payloads with commercial or other USG payloads will be addressed on a case-by-case basis by the FPB.
+(1) Enable co-manifesting/dual manifesting of two or more NASA or NASA-sponsored payloads with concurrence of the primary payload(s)'s sponsoring organization and approval by the Flight Planning Board (FPB), taking into consideration the payloads' risk classification and a strategic best-value assessment of all manifest options.
+Co-manifesting/dual manifesting of NASA or NASA-sponsored payloads with commercial or other USG payloads will be addressed on a case-by-case basis by the FPB.

 (a) are consistent with NASA requirements for research, development, demonstration, scientific, commercial, or educational programs.